Galleonosaurus: Discovery and naming

 The original specimen that would form the basis for Galleonosaurus was discovered at the Flat Rocks locality of the Wonthaggi Formation in 2008 by palaeontologist Gerry Kool.
-This was the same site that the related Qantassaurus, named twenty years earlier in 1999, had been found.
+This was the same site that the related Qantassaurus, named nine years earlier in 1999, had been found.
 Flat Rocks is thought to have been deposited 125 million years ago in the late Barremian age of the Cretaceous, and is today located near Inverloch, Victoria within the Bunurong Marine National Park, on a shoreline rock platform.
-During the Cretaceous, the area would've been at a far higher latitude, within the Antarctic Circle.
+During the Cretaceous, the area would've been at a far higher latitude than today, within the Antarctic Circle.
 After discovery, specimen was catalogued at the Melbourne Museum and studied by Matthew C. Herne.
-He and colleagues would go on to name the specimen as Galleonosaurus dorisae in 2019, in a paper published in the Journal of Paleontology.
+Some of the remains were first described in an unpublished thesis by Herne in 2014, where they considered to potentially represented a second species of the genus Leaellynasaura.
+He and colleagues would go on to instead name the specimen as the new genus and species Galleonosaurus dorisae in 2019, in a paper published in the Journal of Paleontology.
 It is the fifth named ornithopod from Victoria, following Atlascopcosaurus, Leaellynasaura, Qantassaurus, and Diluvicursor.